crate/cloud-tutorials/docs/sign-up.rst

 ==========================================

-If you select the *Username & Password* sign-in method (supported by Amazon Cognito), you should be presented with a username and password sign in page:
+If you select the *Username & Password* sign-in method (supported by Amazon Cognito), you should be presented with a username and password sign-in page:

 .. image:: _assets/img/cloud-sign-in-user-pass.png
+   :alt: Cognito sign-in screen

-However, before you sign in, you must first sign up for an account.
+However, before you sign *in*, you must first sign *up* for an account.

 Select *Sign up* from the bottom of the dialogue box.
 You will be redirected to the sign-up page:

 .. image:: _assets/img/cloud-sign-up.png
+   :alt: Cognito sign-up screen

 Fill in your details, then select *Sign up*.

 Next, you should see this screen:

 .. image:: _assets/img/cloud-verification.png
+   :alt: Cognito verification screen

 Check your email, fill in the code, and, finally, select *Confirm Account* to finish the process.